 I remember our first TV in Vallejo.
 It had rabbit ears on top.
 No children, not actual bunny ears, but an old antenna that had a box with a dial that you would turn to try and turn the antenna on your roof so you could get one of those THREE local TV stations to tune in a little better.
 Sometimes it would only work if a kid stood there and held one of the antennas.
 You’re welcome, Dad.

 Kids today are so spoiled.
 I guess every generation thinks the younger generation is spoiled.
 I imagine my Grandpa B.K. sat around thinking, “These damn kids … they expect me to buy two radios so they can go listen to “Inner Sanctum” instead of the “Grand Ole Opry.”

 I’ve always loved TV.
 My Mom said I loved it from the beginning.
 Apparently when I was a baby, Mom would have to sleep on the couch, waiting for my baby self to be tired enough to go to bed.
 She said I would lay awake in the playpen (which for whatever reason she’d prop in front of the TV) and watch “Johnny Carson.”
 I would lay awake and take in every second of his show, and once it went off the air, I dropped off to sleep.
 I guess I loved good comedy even as an infant.
 So why I’m watching Andrew Zimmern eat a 100-year-old egg on “Bizarre Foods” right now is beyond me.
-Jay won’t touch seafood but he is zoned in on this show like Andrew’s about to read off our lottery numbers.
+Jay thinks something as innocent as fish is gross, yet he is zoned in on this show like Andrew’s about to read off our lottery numbers.
 And he’s even giggling.
 I’m breathing through my nose and waiting for Jay to drop off to sleep so I can revisit my Netflix copy of ” The United States of Tara.”
 It’s like getting five TV shows for the price of one.